NTumminaro/FF1-PR-Rando/README.md

 |Reduce encounter rate|This restores the correct Ocean encounter rate of 1/3 that of land, and slightly decreases encounter chance on the overworld and dungeons, resulting in about 20% fewer encounters.|

 ### Known Issues
-This is a preview build of the randomizer, so there are presently several non-critical bugs or oddities.
+This is a beta build of the randomizer, so there is a non-zero chance you run into an issue that breaks the game.
+If you find yourself in a situation where you cannot progress, please let me know so I can fix it.
+Here are some known issues that you may encounter:

-- The canoe, bottled faerie, and airship can only be obtained from their vanilla locations.
+- Bottled faerie and airship can only be obtained from their vanilla locations.
 - Certain locked doors are stubborn.
 If you obtain the mystic key from either of the dwarves, you must leave and re-enter Mt.
 Druegar to open the dwarven vault.
 The Northwest Castle treasury and Elfheim treasury can be opened only after defeating Astos or waking the Elf Prince.
-- When you restore a Crystal, it will not light up on the menu, and when you defeat a Fiend, that Fiend's Crystal will light.
-For now, you'll have to write down which Crystals you have restored, as merely lighting them up in the menu will not grant access to Temple of Chaos (past).
 - Some cutscenes have incorrect or misleading dialogue or have strange behavior.
+- When using Hidden Chaos, Jack in the Box, or Shuffle Canoe, there is a chance that the game will softlock.
+Some of the NPCs and key item locations have intricate scripts, and it's possible there are edge cases that I have not accounted for.
+- Regarding the above issue, there is a chance that a softlock occurs during key item randomization as well.
+This is due to the implementation of the crystals lighting up in your inventory.
+Some key item location edge cases may not have been accounted for when shuffling the crystals and their scripts.
+- Sometimes the game gives you 2 or more canoes when using canoe shuffle.
+- When Dock Anywhere is enabled, some locations do not let you pass the collision on the edge of a continent.
+This is due to diagonal continent edges, and fixing it requires manual tweaking of the attribute.csv, and its massive.
 - Currently, only the English language is supported.
 A future release will allow you to play in any language.

 ### More information
 If you'd like to discuss the randomizer or follow its continued development, you're welcome to join the [official HMS Jayne and FF1PRR discord](https://discord.gg/QuueYMTMcS)!
+If you have any questions or feedback regarding the beta version of the randomizer, please reach out to me on discord at `@StealYourGil`.

 ### Added Features and Changes
 - Added the Seed number and setting string to the Main Menu and New Game screen.
-- Added the option to change your overworld sprite to sprites from FF1, FF3, and FF4.
+- Added the option to change your overworld sprite to sprites from FF1, FF3, FF4 and FF5.
+(FF6 sprites are too tall)
-- Added the ability to import and export flags, as well as save presets.
+- Added the ability to load seting flags without closing the program.
 - Shuffling regular treasure will now function correctly and not be ignored.
+- Added Hidden Chaos and Jack in the Box gamemodes.
+When both are selected, Chaos will be either in a random chest or in a random NPC.
+- Added a flag for Dock anywhere.
+This allows you to park your ship at any land formation, allowing for new logic and routing.
+- Added Shuffle Canoe flag.
+This will include the canoe in the key item shuffle, allowing for new logic and routing.
+- Added better tracking for the Crystal lighting up in the inventory (beta).
+- Added a cosmetic tab and further integrated the Cosmetic Flags
+- added a cosmetic setting to change NPC sprites with multiple settings (1 to 1 sprite shuffling, all random, and Oops all garland).
+- Added a cosmetic setting to change the airship sprite.
+- Added a cosmetic setting to change the ship sprite (there are not alot of ship options).
+- Tweaked the shuffling magic logic for wild and chaos to be less systematic.

 ### Planned Features
 - Add the ability to randomize the starting party.
-- Add a gamemode called "Hidden Chaos" where Chaos is placed in a random chest.
 - Add a gamemode called "Chaos Rush" where you must defeat Chaos as quickly as possible.
-- Add a gamemode called "Secret Chaos" where Chaos appears after talking to a certain NPC.
 - Add a gamemode called "Shard Hunt" where you must collect all 28 shards to open Chaos Shrine instead of the 4 Crystals.
-- Change the chaos hp checkbox to a dropdown with multiple options for chaos hp.
-- Update the UI.
 - Add the option to disable encounter toggling.
-- Implement better key item tracking (including crystals).
 - Add a setting to Disable the flash when stepping on damage tiles.
 - Add a setting to Reimplement spike tiles instead of npcs (possibly put a sprite there that represent the spike tile).
 - Add a setting to use differnt pixel remaster music.
+- Refactor some classes and seperate concerns.
+- replace my spaghetti code (i.e. SpriteUpdater.cs) with more consistent and readable code.